Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 \subsubsection{Graphs}

 A graph (denoted as $G$) consists of vertices and edges.
 Edges can either be undirected or directed.
 Fig.~\ref{fig:graph} presents examples of both directed and undirected graphs.
 Following earlier work on graph representations with hypervectors, e.g., in~\cite{CDT2001, GrIsom, GuoGraph2016}, we consider the following very simple mapping of graphs into hypervectors~\cite{GrIsom}.
 A random hypervector is assigned to each vertex of the graph, according to Fig.~\ref{fig:graph} vertex hypervectors are denoted by letters (i.e., $\textbf{a}$ for vertex ``a'' and so on).
-An edge is represented via the multiplication operation applied to the hypervectors of the connected vertices, for instance, the edge between vertices ``a'' and ``b'' is represented as $\textbf{a} \odot \textbf{b}$.
-The whole graph is represented simply as the superposition ($\textbf{g}$) of hypervectors representing all edges in the graph, e.g., the undirected graph in Fig.~\ref{fig:graph} is:
+An edge is represented via the binding operation applied to the hypervectors of the connected vertices, for instance, the edge between vertices ``a'' and ``b'' is represented as $\textbf{a} \odot \textbf{b}$.
+The whole graph $G$ is represented simply as the superposition of hypervectors representing all edges in the graph, e.g., the undirected graph in Fig.~\ref{fig:graph} is:

-Note that if an edge is represented as the result of multiplication of two hypervectors for vertices, it has no information about the direction of the edge and, therefore, the representation above will not work for directed graphs.
-The direction of an edge can be added applying a permutation to the hypervector of the incidental node, the directed edge from vertex ``a'' to ``b'' in Fig.~\ref{fig:graph} is represented as $ \textbf{a} \odot \rho(\textbf{b})$.
-Note that this just the mapping of an ordered pair ($2$-tuple in this case) based on multiplication described in Section~\ref{sect:seq}.
-Thus, the full directed graph in Fig.~\ref{fig:graph} is represented by the hypervector:
+Note that if an edge is represented as the result of binding of two hypervectors for vertices, it has no information about the direction of the edge and, therefore, the representation above will not work for directed graphs.
+The direction of an edge can be added applying a permutation to the hypervector of the incidental node, the directed edge from the vertex ``a'' to ``b'' in Fig.~\ref{fig:graph} is represented as $ \textbf{a} \odot \rho(\textbf{b})$.
+Note that this is just the mapping of an ordered pair ($2$-tuple in this case) based on binding described in Section~\ref{sect:seq}.
+Thus, the directed graph in Fig.~\ref{fig:graph} is represented by the hypervector: